Bounty hunter: Louisiana

 Louisiana requires bounty hunters to wear clothing identifying them as such.

 Nevada

 A Nevada bounty hunter is referred to as a bail enforcement agent or bail enforcement solicitor.
-In order to meet state requirements, the bail agent must complete a minimum 80 hours of training (or a POST certification), and that they pass the required examinations and obtain a bail enforcement agent license by the Nevada Division of Insurance within nine months of employment.
+In order to meet state requirements, the bail agent must complete a minimum 80 hours of training (or a POST certification), and pass the required examinations and obtain a bail enforcement agent license by the Nevada Division of Insurance within nine months of employment.
 To acquire such license, one must be at least 21 years old, a United States citizen, have a high school diploma or equivalent, and undergo the required training and pass a state examination.

 Texas

 A Texas bounty hunter is required to be a peace officer, Level III (armed) security officer, or a private investigator.